-Under this initiative, students are referred to as the "Class of ....".
+Under this initiative, students are referred to as the "Class of".
 Therefore, your 5th grade student has been and will be referred to as a student in the Class of 2030.
 Beginning in January 2013 and throughout all future school years, elementary students have been provided with Career Cluster Awareness lessons.
 Each 5th grade student has been provided with career information on eleven of these clusters.
 This, just like the career awareness information provided in elementary, is known as BRIDGE Advisement.
-In addition to these worthwhile activities, students and parents as the student both enters and leaves middle school as well as high school.
+In addition to these worthwhile activities, students receive academic support and major advisement/transition opportunities.
+Information is provided for students and parents as the student both enters and leaves middle school as well as high school.

 As your student moves to high school, high school counselors also provide academic and career support through major advisement projects, classroom guidance, Career Fairs, mandated BRIDGE Law requirements.
 Individual students who need additional support are provided with credit recovery opportunities, individual and/or group counseling sessions, and mentoring support.
 High school counselors will implement the counseling program by providing classroom guidance which includes topics in academic skills support; organizational, study and test taking skills; career exploration and planning; and communication, problem-solving, and decision making skills.
 In addition to classroom guidance, students will be advised in individual student planning.
 Students along with parents/guardians will have an opportunity to participate in annual major BRIDGE Advisement planning sessions.
 Additionally, students may meet with a counselor to implement goal setting and career plans.
-Both middle and high school counseling.
+Both middle and high school counselors provide "responsive services" support for non-academic needs through either individual or small-group counseling.
 Also, counselors are intricately involved in the School Improvement Plans, support of testing, and the overall management of the counseling program.
 School counselors work collaboratively with parents on academic planning and support, one-on-one parent conferencing, and during high school, school-to-work transition programs and post-secondary planning.